turingschool/mod-0-curriculum/session4/index.md

 ### Follow-Ups

 - Leaving feedback directly on homework gists.
 Make sure you're checking them.
+We'll have session 2 + 3 feedback to y'all be end of the weekend.
 - Remember to be aware of where you are in your directory structure of the terminal before you clone anything down or start running git commands.
 Always run ls after cloning
+- We understand that things are crazy right now.
+Be kind and gentle with yourselves and others.
+If you need anything from us, don't hesitate to reach out.
+Remember that proactive communication is always best.

 ### Other Notes